bcattle/twitarian/README.md

 Your twitter librarian.
 Calculates some (possibly) useful metrics.

-## Output
+## What does it do?

 This app pulls your tweets and the tweets of people who have mentioned you, over a time interval that you specify.
-It dumps this data into Excel, and calculates some metrics for you, like ----
+It dumps this data into Excel, and calculates some metrics for you, like
 - Number of re-tweets
 - Number of favorites
 - Number of times others mentioned you
 - Your most-popular tweets
 - Who talks about you the most
-- Your "Engagement"
+- A measurement of your "Engagement"

 The app generates an Excel 2007 file